MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/FugitiveEmission.md

 ms.author: leeclontz
 ---

-# Fugitive emission in Cloud for Sustainability carbon data model(FugitiveEmission)
+# Fugitive emission in Microsoft for Sustainability carbon data model(FugitiveEmission)

 Greenhouse gas emissions that cannot reasonably be expected to be captured.
 Typically includes refrigerants.